-Thank you for your understanding.
+Thank you for your patience and understanding.
 We’ll get through this.
 Our historic El Moore building got through the 1918 pandemic and together we will do it again.

 Please call us if you have any questions or comments.